louisdebaere/JailbreakDetection/README.md

 Library to help detecting a possible iOS jailbreak
 ## Usage

-Add the source to your project.
+Add the source to your project

 ```
-print("The device \(isJailbroken ? "appears" : "does not appear") to be jailbroken.")
+print("The device \(isJailbroken ? "appears" : "does not appear") to be jailbroken")
 ```